edithvillegas/plm-sae/README.md

 # Protein Language Model - Sparse Autoencoders
 ❗ Repository under construction.
 Additional information coming soon!

-This repository contains the accompanying code for the preprint [Interpreting and Steering Protein Language Models through Sparse Autoencoders](https://arxiv.org/abs/2502.09135).
+This repository contains the accompanying code for the preprint [Interpreting and Steering Protein Language Models through Sparse Autoencoders](https://arxiv.org/abs/2502.09135) and instructions on how to use a Sparse Autoencoder trained on the ESM2-8M model.

 ## Usage
 ### Extracting representations from the Sparse Autoencoder